bmt621/Fashion-Product-Chat-Assistant/README.md

 #    Fashion-Product-Chatbot With API Support

 This API I created allows you to search for products in a catalog and received intelligent response and the retrieved items using natural language queries.
 It employs CoHERE, OpenAI's GPT-3, sentence-transformers and other libraries to provide intelligent responses to user queries.
-This Guide will show you step by step on how to run your own API on localhost, additionally, I hosted a public API [here](https://github.com/bmt621)
+This Guide will show you step by step on how to run your own API on localhost, additionally, I hosted a public API [here](http://20.22.45.2/docs)

 ## Technologies and Frameworks
 - python 3.10
 - Docker
+- kubernetes
 - Pytorch
 - FastAPI
 - Azure Cloud